When Do Elmiron Eye Symptoms Appear? A Timeline of Early Signs

 Elmiron Pharmacology and Reported Adverse Effects

-Elmiron is a semi-synthetic glycosaminoglycan with anticoagulant and anti-inflammatory properties, though its exact mechanism in interstitial cystitis is not fully understood.
-In clinical trials involving 2,627 patients (mean age 47, range 18 to 88), serious adverse events occurred in 1.3% of patients, and deaths were reported in 0.2%, though these were generally attributed to other illnesses (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=f0ba651e-3d8a-11df-8fbe-119855d89593).
-Post-marketing surveillance through the FDA Adverse Event Reporting System (FAERS) has identified a substantial number of adverse-event reports most frequently associated with Elmiron.
-The top reported events include maculopathy (1,382 reports), off-label use (1,361 reports), retinal pigmentation (607 reports), dry age-related macular degeneration (560 reports), and pigmentary maculopathy (442 reports) (https://api.fda.gov/drug/event.json?search=patient.drug.medicinalproduct:ELMIRON).
-Other frequently reported events include visual impairment (150 reports), retinal dystrophy (141 reports), and neovascular age-related macular degeneration (141 reports) (https://api.fda.gov/drug/event.json?search=patient.drug.medicinalproduct:ELMIRON).
-These data highlight the prominence of ocular adverse effects in the real-world experience with Elmiron.
+Elmiron is a semi-synthetic polysaccharide with anticoagulant and fibrinolytic properties, though its exact mechanism in interstitial cystitis is not fully understood.
+The drug was evaluated in clinical trials involving 2,627 patients (2,343 women, 262 men, 22 unknown) with a mean age of 47 years (range 18 to 88), of whom 581 (22%) were over 60 years of age (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=f0ba651e-3d8a-11df-8fbe-119855d89593).
+In these trials, deaths occurred in 6 patients (0.2%) over 3 to 75 months, and serious adverse events occurred in 33 patients (1.3%) (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=f0ba651e-3d8a-11df-8fbe-119855d89593).
+Post-marketing adverse event reports from the FDA Adverse Event Reporting System (FAERS) provide a broader picture of reported harms.
+The most frequently reported adverse events associated with Elmiron include maculopathy (1,382 reports), off-label use (1,361 reports), retinal pigmentation (607 reports), dry age-related macular degeneration (560 reports), pigmentary maculopathy (442 reports), and drug ineffective (327 reports) (https://api.fda.gov/drug/event.json?search=patient.drug.medicinalproduct:ELMIRON).
+Other common reports include pain, nausea, headache, alopecia, diarrhea, fatigue, depression, anxiety, and visual impairment (https://api.fda.gov/drug/event.json?search=patient.drug.medicinalproduct:ELMIRON).
+Notably, the FAERS data also list neovascular age-related macular degeneration (141 reports) and retinal dystrophy (141 reports) (https://api.fda.gov/drug/event.json?search=patient.drug.medicinalproduct:ELMIRON).

 Mechanistic Pathways Linking Elmiron to Pigmentary Maculopathy